 This peak is not in the book.
-In the book I mentioned this peak as Point 10126 in the route description for Mount Carpenter.
-Livingston Douglas pointed out that this peak had enough prominence to be considered a separate peak.
-Rick Baugher climbed this peak in 1996 but I am not sure of his exact route but I do know the access was open at that time.
+In the book, I mentioned this peak as Point 10126 in the route description for Mount Carpenter.
+Livingston Douglas points out that this peak has enough prominence to be considered a separate peak.
+Rick Baugher climbed this peak in 1996 but I am not sure of his exact route.
+I do know that access was open at that time.

-Peak 10126 (Clear Creek Peak) is located high above, and in between, the upper reaches of the Clear Creek and Poison Creek drainages in the central Beaverhead Range.
-It is approximately 1-1/2 miles WNW of Mount Carpenter (10,684′), from which it is separated by a gentle saddle (9,700′).
+Peak 10126/Clear Creek Peak is located high above, and in between, the upper reaches of the Clear Creek and Poison Creek drainages in the central Beaverhead Range.
+It is approximately 1-1/2 miles WNW of Mount Carpenter (10,684 feet), from which it is separated by a gentle saddle (9,700 feet).
+USGS Morrison Lake

-Clear Creek Road [(B)(6.2) on page 329].
-Please be aware that as of July 2017, access is restricted on Clear Creek Road; the road is gated approximately 1/2 mile past the bridge crossing of Clear Creek due to private property issues and an active mining operation.
-There is “No Trespassing” past the gate, so there is no access for hikers to reach the FS road that climbs E up to a saddle overlooking Poison Creek.
-So you must do an “end-around” to avoid the private land.
+Clear Creek Road [(B)(6.2) on Page 329].
+Please be aware that, as of July 2017, access is restricted on Clear Creek Road.
+The road is gated approximately 1/2-mile past the bridge crossing of Clear Creek due to private property issues and an active mining operation.
+There is “No Trespassing” past the gate, so there is no access for hikers to reach the Forest Service road that climbs E up to a saddle overlooking Poison Creek.
+You must do an “end-around” to avoid the private land.
 Here’s how to do it.